Here’s how to create a college fund for your child!

 If you still have costs to cover, consider a private student loan.
 With a private loan, you can cosign for your child, there are no prepayment penalties and excellent credit can net you a lower interest rate.
 Private loans usually allow higher borrowing limits too.

-Bottom line, saving for college isn’t an exact science.
+Saving for college isn’t an exact science.
 The most important thing to do is make consistent contributions while giving your money as much time as possible to grow.
 If you do that, your children will be in a great spot when they’re ready to start college.